casta-114/il-docker-workshop/docs/challenge/challenge.md

 Here we will add an environment variable in our app, using the docker-compose file.

 1. open docker-compose.yaml
-2. under "app:" and the "environment" property with the key-value `World: "Terra"` like the image below:
+2. under "app:" and the "environment" property with the key-value `WORLD: "Terra"` like the image below:

 ![compose-environment](./images/compose-environment.png)